bbchk/train/learn.md

 3. It gives an awereness of some techonology history, its bugs, its intricacies very easily, in a processed way by someone already.
 It does shorten a gap between you and tech as well.

+what if to use hasManythrough on relation that have onne throught or reverse? what will happen? what are the ways to handle this other than creating new (pivot) table?

+The less data you have in a pivot table, the better. why?

+non-tech people does not percieve programming as building from lego, so this analogy is not a good fit